 Outsourced solutions for server hosting have existed for many years.
 And while they may not be in fashion, they are likely to service your business just as well, and at a lower cost than the cloud:

 - Virtual Private Servers (VPS): If you want direct RDP or SSH access to a dedicated server, then take a look at VPS.
 A VPS is dedicated virtual machines where you get full console access to install tools, manage services and tweak the system to your needs.
-Take a look at this resource to find a VPS that meets your needs.

 - Shared Hosting: If you don't require any console access to fine-tune your application and OS, then shared hosting is an even cheaper solution.
 A shared host is a service that runs your application in a dedicated partition, and provides a simple interface (eg. cPanel) to manipulate some of the system settings.